-Visiting a cemetery is not particularly something I would do; however, the graveyard of St. Paul de Vence, located just outside the ramparts, cannot be missed.
-The two main reasons people might visit are (1) it offers exceptional views and (2) it’s the final resting place of Russian painter Marc Chagall, who resided in the village from 1966 until his death in 1985.
-The artist and painter moved to Vence just after WWII in 1949 before settling in St Paul de Vence.
+Visiting a cemetery is not something I would do; however, the graveyard of St. Paul de Vence, located just outside the ramparts, cannot be missed.
+The two main reasons people might visit are (1) it offers exceptional views and (2) the final resting place of Russian painter Marc Chagall, who resided in the village from 1966 until he died in 1985.
+The artist and painter moved to Vence after WWII in 1949 before settling in St. Paul de Vence.
 For years he depicted the lives of local people and the marvellous landscapes of the French Riviera.
 His work can be found at the National Chagall Museum in Nice.

 Wander around Saint Paul de Vence

-Walking through the village’s streets is by far the best thing to do in St Paul.
-No map is needed; just let yourself get carried away and follow the winding streets and alleys, be sure to bring comfortable shoes and your camera!
+Walking through the village’s streets is the best thing to do in St Paul.
+No map is needed; just let yourself get carried away and follow the winding roads and alleys, be sure to bring comfortable shoes and your camera!

 Narrow alleys, pretty arches, small gardens, old stone houses decorated with flowers and wisterias – all the streets of St. Paul de Vence are lovely and exude the charm of Provence.
 If a place is this pretty in winter, imagine it in the summertime!

 As in any medieval village, it’s impossible not to get lost in the narrow streets.
-I enjoyed strolling around with no goal other than enjoying the picturesque village.
-I was able to appreciate the tranquillity of the place, where time seemed to be frozen.
+I enjoyed strolling around with no goal other than enjoying the picturesque town.
+I could appreciate the tranquillity of the place, where time seemed to be frozen.

 Visit the Eglise Collégiale Saint Paul (Collegiate church)

 The church of St Paul took four centuries to be completed, starting in the 14th century.
 Therefore the architecture shows different styles.
-In 1666, it was elevated to a collegiate church, and its Romanesque interior was renovated and upgraded.
+1666 it was elevated to a collegiate church, and its Romanesque interior was renovated and upgraded.

 Watch the locals play pétanque

 Pétanque is not only a traditional game but also an institution in Provence.
-The game of ball or boules, often assimilated to summer, is a severe sport.
+The game of ball or boules, often assimilated to summer, is an extreme sport.
 Every village or town in the South will have a pétanque terrain or even clubs.
-The aim of the game is to throw the ball as close as possible to the goal (called jack or cochonnet) or move the opposing ball from the jack.
+The game aims to throw the ball as close as possible to the goal (called jack or cochonnet) or move the opposing ball from the jack.